 The first account of people praying can be found in Genesis 4:26,

 At that time men began to call on the name of the Lord.

 In the context of this chapter, we see that the first act of sin has been committed.
 The world had already become saturated with sin through the disobedience of Adam and Eve in chapter 3, and now we see the reverberating effects of their choices in their children.

-	- to call out, recite, read, cry out, proclaim, summon, invite, commission and appoint
+The word call in Hebrew does not mean to call someone on your cell phone.
+It means to call someone by name, or to call out, recite, read, cry out, proclaim, summon, invite, commission and appoint (source).

 Is this not the essence of prayer?

 Prayer is calling God Almighty by name, and crying out to Him in the midst of our pain.
-Prayer is calling God Almighty by name, and crying out to Him in the midst of our pain.
-Click To Tweet

-	Our prayers don’t transfer, like the telephone game, through others, but to God Himself–and He hears our cries.
+Our prayers don’t transfer, like the telephone game, through others–but to God Himself.